Taghachar

 Taghachar, also spelled Tajir, Ta'achar (ტოღაჩარ, طغاچار; died c.
-1296) was a commander in the army of the Mongol Empire.
+1296) was a commander in the Mongol Empire's army.
 He was one of the conspirators involved in the overthrow of three Ilkhanate khans, and placed the short-lived Baydu on the throne in 1295.

 Background

 Taghachar was a member of the Suquai'ud branch of the Baarin tribe.
 His father was Qutu Buqa, a tümen commander operated under Hulagu and Abaqa and died in battle against Golden Horde.
 He also had an elder brother called Taiju, who died in infancy.
 His other relatives, including his grandfather Temüge Noyan who was emir and uncle Jangqun who was head of security force looking after security of roads were all important emirs of Mongol armies.
 When Hulegu entered Persia in 1256, Taghachar commanded a battalion of his western wing.
 He was mainly stationed in province of Fars.

 Career under Abaqa and Tekuder

-His main rise to prominence began after Battle on Ağsu banks against Golden Horde on 19–20 July 1265.
+His rise to prominence mainly began after the Battle on the Ağsu banks against the Golden Horde on 19–20 July 1265.
 Although Prince Yoshmut's army defeated Nogai, his father Qutu Buqa died in this battle.
-Just like Buqa, as an orphaned person whose father died in battle he was given great importance and care by Abaqa, later he became his inaq - a trusted follower and a member of keshig.
-As new position as vizier Majd al-Mulk Yazdi's overseer, he imprisoned Ata-Malik Juvayni on behalf of Abaqa in 1281, accusing him of embezzling the treasure - a charge that was brought by Majd al-Mulk.
-Soon after Abaqa's death in 1281, Taghachar was among the commanders who appeared on Tekuder's election with new ilkhan's mother Qutui Khatun.
-Nevertheless, he supported Arghun later, who believed Juvayni brothers were responsible for his father's death by poisoning.
-Tekuder seeing Arghun as a strong rival, he seized Taghachar among other emirs who supported Arghun and kept imprisoned in Tabriz.
+Just like Buqa, as an orphaned person whose father died in battle he was given great importance and care by Abaqa, later he became his inaq – a trusted follower and a member of keshig.
+In his new position as vizier Majd al-Mulk Yazdi's overseer, he imprisoned Ata-Malik Juvayni on behalf of Abaqa in 1281, accusing him of embezzling the treasure – a charge that was brought by Majd al-Mulk.
+Soon after Abaqa's death in 1281, Taghachar was among the commanders who appeared on Tekuder's election with the new ilkhan's mother, Qutui Khatun.
+Nevertheless, he supported Arghun later, who believed the Juvayni brothers were responsible for his father Abaqa's death by poisoning.
+Tekuder, seeing Arghun as a strong rival, seized Taghachar among other emirs who supported Arghun and kept him imprisoned in Tabriz.
 He was released after Tekuder's arrest on 26 July 1284 and became one of the prominent emirs under Arghun.